andraugust/andraugust.github.io/index.md

    <td width="50%" class="full">
        <p style="opacity:0.5"><em>2017-11</em></p>
        <p>
-         This is an Arduino robot that learns to crawl using Q-learning.
+         This is post describes an Arduino robot that learns to crawl using Q-learning.
 Included is a video/tutorial showing the robot in action.
        </p>
    </td>
    <td width="50%" class="full">